-Snow falls on mountains without wind is the second part of PX.
+Snow falls in the mountains without wind is the second part of PX.

 In trying to understand the difficulties of painting, and what it might be to be a painter today, or, rather, what it is to work in the midst of painting's continual presence, like a child alone, picking away beside her bed at tiny cracks in the wall, sizeable fault lines open up.
 And these lines, which begin imperceptibly as invisible fissures but seem to diverge, chasm-like, chart the same ground: they declare to be about painting's (principled) way of being/acting in the world.
 And since we are speaking of lines, we find here lines bifurcating - some become lines of flight along which new ways of thinking proliferate, while others pull us back to earth, to sedimentary thinking (the difference between unbounded hope and the despair of conformism, between lightness and heaviness).